DougAtIBM/myIBMCodeEngine/using my own certificate.md

 create a subdomain for the new application use Domain Mapping in Code Engine to be able to connect to the application using the subdomain

+*here is the code engine information about the application*